chryswoods/siremol.org/chryswoods.com/parallel_python/scoop.md

    don't work)

-If you are using Python installed on a cluster, then Scoop should already have been installed for you.
+If you are using Python installed on a cluster, then Scoop should already have been installed for you (if not, email your cluster systems administrator).

 ***